LINWEN607/congregate/customer/migration-readiness-checklist.md

 ## Migration Planning Team - User migration planning

 Best practice is to create user accounts on the destination GitLab system first.
-The GitLab PS team will use automation to query the source system(s) to get a list of all users that need to be migrated.
+The GitLab PS team will use automation to query the source system(s) to get a list of all users (excluding [internal and bot](https://docs.gitlab.com/ee/development/internal_users.html#internal-users)) that need to be migrated.
 User details should be accurate on the source systems, especially email.
 There should be no personal or fake emails entered for a given user.
 This is a hard requirement for GitHub.[^github-1]  If you have a list of username, full name, and email address in a file, this can be used as an audit check to the list automatically retrieved from the source system.

 [^github-1]: If your source system is GitHub **make sure your users have their official email address in the [public email address](https://docs.github.com/en/github/setting-up-and-managing-your-github-user-account/managing-email-preferences/setting-your-commit-email-address#setting-your-commit-email-address-on-github) on their github user account**.